viktor0110/GymAcademy/README.md

 ## 1. Introduction

 ### 1.1 Purpose
-GymAcademy is an application designed for fitness enthusiasts to discover, browse, and share workout programs.
+GymAcademy is an application designed for all kind of athletes to discover, browse, and share workout programs.
 Whether you are a beginner, advanced, intermediate, or professional, GymAcademy provides a platform for users to access popular workout programs and contribute their own.

 ### 1.2 Features
 - Browse popular workout programs